S&P 500 Aims for Longest Streak of Record Highs in 20 Years

 "We've pared back on U.S. exposure and made a tilt overseas, but not a dramatic one," said Doug Cohen, managing director of portfolio management at Athena Capital Advisors.
 "The reality is this is one of the more expensive markets in the last 100 years, but equities are still the most attractive asset class."

-A measure of expected stock volatility, the CBOE Volatility Index, was recently down 3% to 9.34, near its all-time closing low of 9.31 set in December 1993.
+A measure of expected stock swings, the CBOE Volatility Index, was recently down 2.9% at 9.35, near its all-time closing low of 9.31 set in December 1993.

-U.S. stocks have enjoyed small bumps higher in recent sessions amid signs that the U.S. economy remains on track and earnings growth continues to look solid.

-Data Thursday showed the number of Americans filing applications for new unemployment benefits fell in late September, though recent hurricanes continued to disrupt economic activity in several regions.
-The Labor Department last week also warned the storms will likely affect Friday's monthly employment report.
+Data released Thursday showed applications for new unemployment benefits fell in late September, the latest indicator to portray a strong U.S. economy even though recent hurricanes continued to disrupt economic activity in several regions.
+Earlier in the week, data showed manufacturing activity in the U.S. reached a 13-year high last month , while service-sector activity rose to its highest level since 2005.

+Still, the major summer storms are expected to affect Friday's monthly employment report, the Labor Department warned last week.

 "Investors understand data will be flipping over the next month due to the impact of hurricanes," said Dave Donabedian, chief investment officer at CIBC Atlantic Trust Private Wealth Management.
 "But I still think there will be rising confidence in the idea that this economic expansion is not over."

-Food and beverage companies and other consumer staples rose 0.6% in the S&P 500.
-Constellation Brands gained nearly 4% after the Corona brewer posted strong beer sales.
-Shares of Dr Pepper Snapple Group and PepsiCo climbed 0.8% and 1.1%, respectively.

-Technology companies, big contributors to this year's rally, continued to support indexes as well.
-PayPal Holdings gained 1.7%, while Apple rose about 1% after the company released a software update that it said addresses some cellular-connectivity issues that have affected its newest smartwatch.
+Technology companies, big contributors to this year's rally, continued to support indexes Thursday.
+Netflix surged nearly 5% after the company said it plans to raise prices for its video-streaming services in an effort to raise revenue amid rising content costs.
+Apple gained more than 1% after the company released a software update that it said addresses some cellular-connectivity issues that have affected its newest smartwatch.
 Apple suffered its worst month of the year in September after falling 6%.

-Netflix surged 3.5%.
-The company said it plans to raise prices for its video-streaming services in an effort to raise revenue amid rising content costs.

 Spanish stocks showed signs of recovering after Catalonia set a course toward declaring its secession from Spain as soon as Monday.
 Spain's IBEX 35 index added 2.5% after sliding nearly 3% Wednesday, its biggest percentage decline in more than a year.